heinovski/plafosim/README.md

 ## Contributors & Citing

-PlaFoSim was designed built by [Julian Heinovski](https://github.com/heinovski/) with the help of [Dominik S. Buse](https://github.com/dbuse/).
+PlaFoSim was designed and built by [Julian Heinovski](https://github.com/heinovski/) with the help of [Dominik S. Buse](https://github.com/dbuse/).
 It is currently maintained by [Julian Heinovski](https://github.com/heinovski/).
 The list of all authors can be found [here](AUTHORS.md).